This page covers how to build Flink 1.10-SNAPSHOT from sources.

 Note: To check your Maven version, run

-Flink has dependencies to HDFS and YARN which are both dependencies from Apache Hadoop.
+Flink has optional dependencies to HDFS and YARN which are both dependencies from Apache Hadoop.
 There exist many different versions of Hadoop (from both the upstream project and the different Hadoop distributions).
-If you are using a wrong combination of versions, exceptions can occur.
+If you are using an incompatible combination of versions, exceptions may occur.

-To check the list of supported vendor versions, look in https://mvnrepository.com/artifact/org.apache.hadoop/hadoop-hdfs?repo=cloudera To build Flink against a vendor specific Hadoop version, issue the following command:
+To build Flink against a vendor specific Hadoop version, additionally activate -Pvendor-repos

 -Pvendor-repos activates a Maven build profile that includes the repositories of popular Hadoop vendors such as Cloudera, Hortonworks, or MapR.